OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 ### Documentation

 R provides a standard way to document packages.
 Each package has a *package manual* that documents every function and data set contained in the package.
-All package manuals are available online through the Methods Library website [^methodsLibraryUrl], through the package GitHub repositories, and for those packages available through CRAN they can be found in CRAN.
+All package manuals are available online through the Methods Library website[^methodsLibraryUrl], through the package GitHub repositories, and for those packages available through CRAN they can be found in CRAN.
 Furthermore, from within R the package manual can be consulted by using the question mark.
 For example, after loading the DatabaseConnector package, typing the command `?connect` brings up the documentation on the "connect" function.

 [^methodsLibraryUrl]: https://ohdsi.github.io/MethodsLibrary

 In addition to the package manual, many packages provide *vignettes*.
 Vignettes are long-form documentation that describe how a package can be used to perform certain tasks.
-For example, one vignette [^vignetteUrl] describes how to perform multiple analyses efficiently using the CohortMethod package.
+For example, one vignette[^vignetteUrl] describes how to perform multiple analyses efficiently using the CohortMethod package.
 Vignettes can also be found through the Methods Library website , through the package GitHub repositories, and for those packages available through CRAN they can be found in CRAN. \index{vignette}

 [^vignetteUrl]: https://ohdsi.github.io/CohortMethod/articles/MultipleAnalyses.html

-###  System requirements
+###  System Requirements

 Two computing environments are relevant when discussing the system requirements: The database server, and the analytics workstation. \index{system requirements}